doritoes/ipdice.com/README.md

 This demonstration site has the following features:
 * No ads
+* No SQL backend
+* Serverless computing on Fargate
 * Small container based on Alpine Linux
-* Serverless computing on Fargate
+* Demonstrate global autoscaling container applications without breaking the bank (don't want to cost too much for this free site)
 * Gradually release new experiences to the web application
-* Demonstrate global autoscaling container applications without breaking the bank (don't want to cost too much for this free site)
-* No SQL backend
+* Integration with external geo-location API
 * Fun easter eggs to find

 # Project Goals
 Here are the goals I have for this project.
 If you would like to encourage me to add additional goals or to complete these goals, I'm open to [contributions](https://account.venmo.com/u/unclenuc) to pay my Cloud bills.

+This is mean to be a step-by-step Lab exercise that you can follow along to.

 ## In Scope
 ### Completed